aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 Before we start, make sure you have:

 - Basic Java programming knowledge.
-- Aspose.3D for Java installed – you can download it from [here](https://releases.aspose.com/3d/java/).
+- Aspose.3D for Java installed – you can download it from [Aspose 3D Java download page](https://releases.aspose.com/3d/java/).
 - A Java IDE (IntelliJ IDEA, Eclipse, VS Code, etc.) set up with the Aspose.3D JARs on the classpath.

 ## Import Packages